stephensmitchell-forks/BlazorSpreadsheet/README.md

 You can set values to any cell, also set formulas for basic aritmetic calculations.

-In formula can be included another cells using their addresses.

-When you select cell all referenced cells get highlighted.
+In formula can be included another cells using their addresses, when you select cell all referenced cells get highlighted.

 Calculations are made using **recursion** because there can be multiple level dependencies, any **circuit references** are detected and restricted.